pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 <figure id="arpanet-in-1977" property="schema:sharedContent" resource="#arpanet-in-1977" typeof="schema:ImageObject">
   <img alt="A diagram of the ARPANET in March 1977, composed of nodes, depicted as rectangular labeled boxes, connected together by lines, representing networked circuits." class="simple" src="Arpanet_logical_map,_march_1977.png" />
-  <figcaption>A top-down logical map of ARPANET, the predecessor of the Internet, forty years ago this year.</figcaption>
+  <figcaption>A top-down logical map of ARPANET, the predecessor of the Internet, forty years ago this year.
+At this point in time, ARPANET was centrally administered, and this approach was nearing its limits of manageability.</figcaption>
 </figure>

 It did not take long for this centralized approach to become unwieldy.
 By